-The vane surface solution has been improved by mathematical modeling of the TIVM vane interactions, and a methodology has been developed that provides an automated path to computer numerical control (CNC) machining.
-A feature test was performed to measure the impact of this single change in the generic prototype.
-As seen in Figure 2, the pressure increased by approximately 10 psig with the improved surfaces because of reduced leakage across this interface.
+The vane surface solution has been improved by mathematical modeling of the TIVM vane interactions and a methodology has been developed that provides an automated path to computer numerical control machining.
+A feature test performed to measure the impact of this single change in the generic prototype demonstrated a pressure increase of approximately 10 psig with the improved surfaces because of reduced leakage across this interface.
+Figure 3 illustrates the primary vanes with the improved surfaces installed in their housings.